Vinney Green Secure Children's Home

 Statement of purpose

-Vinney Green Secure Unit is situated in South Gloucestershire, located to the north east of the city of Bristol in an area called Emersons Green.
-The unit was opened in February 1995 and accommodates up to 24 young people of both sexes, aged between 10 and 17.
+Vinney Green Secure Children’s Home is situated in South Gloucestershire, located to the north east of the city of Bristol in an area called Emersons Green.
+It was opened in February 1995 and accommodates up to 24 young people of both sexes, aged between 10 and 17.
 The main centre, which includes the educational facility, has accommodation for 16 young people.
 A separate living unit has facilities for up to a further eight young people.

 The unit is licensed for operation by Ofsted and it contracts with the Youth Custody Service to provide placements for young people.
 It is subject to regular inspection by a range of government and local authority approved officials, to ensure the highest standards are maintained at all times.
 The unit is managed by our Department for Children, Adults and Health.
 Alison Sykes is the registered manager of the unit.